Karna98/File-Share/README.md

 It is easy, fast and secure transfer between two devices.

-# Running the app:
+# Running the app

 Open using CMD or Python IDLE or any other cross-platform editor

 Run Home_1.py

-# Required modules :
+# Required modules

 tkinter           	 -   For GUI